Regulation on the University of Iceland Master's and doctoral programmes in public health sciences, no. 977/2018.

 Article 1.
 Scope.

 This Regulation applies to the Master's and doctoral programmes in public health sciences at the University of Iceland.
 In accordance with this Regulation, it is permissible to offer Master's or doctoral studies in biostatistics, epidemiology and, dependent on circumstances, other subjects related to public health sciences and which could be included in public health sciences.
 It is also permissible to offer postgraduate diploma programmes at the Master's level in these three subjects.
 These programmes are interdisciplinary and organised jointly by the Centre of Public Health Sciences, the School of Social Sciences, the School of Health Sciences, individual faculties within these schools and, as appropriate, faculties within other schools which may be involved with the programmes.
 The Regulation on these programmes constitutes special regulation in relation to the provisions of Article 69 of the Regulation for the University of Iceland no. 569/2009, and the regulations of individual schools and faculties on postgraduate study.
-However, the central Regulation for the University of Iceland and the regulations of schools and faculties shall apply, where appropriate, where this Regulation does not provide for individual cases, concerning for example length of study, number of credits, the structure of studies, tutors, supervisors or opponents.
+However, the central Regulation for the University of Iceland and the regulations of schools and faculties shall apply, where appropriate, where this Regulation does not provide for individual cases, concerning for example length of study, number of credits, the structure of studies, administrative supervisors, academic supervisors or opponents.
 The provisions of faculty regulations and the course catalogue regarding funding, available teaching staff and other such aspects shall apply to all registered students.

 The University of Iceland Graduate School shall oversee and follow up established standards and requirements for the quality of postgraduate studies at the University of Iceland, cf. Article 66 of Regulation no. 569/2009.
 Any information requested by the Graduate School must be supplied.